dlwsdqdws/My_GO_Cookbook/README.md

 1. Differences between Goroutine and Threads

-- Goroutine : works on user mode, KB level in stack.
+- Goroutine : works on user mode, lightweight thread, KB level in stack.
 - Thread : works on kernel mode, MB level in stack.

 2. Use `go` start a new goroutine.